Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Lactation

-Advise women not to breastfeed during treatment with OJEMDA and for 2 weeks after the last dose of OJEMDA [see Use In Specific Populations].
+Advise women not to breastfeed during treatment with OJEMDA and for 2 weeks after the last dose of OJEMDA [see Use in Specific Populations (8.2)].

 Infertility

-Prior to use of the oral suspension, ensure patients or caregivers receive training on proper dosing, preparation, and administration [see DOSAGE AND ADMINISTRATION and Instructions for Use].
+Prior to use of the oral suspension, ensure patients or caregivers receive training on proper dosing, preparation, and administration [see Dosage and Administration (2.4) and Instructions for Use].

 Storage

-Advise patients not to take the OJEMDA tablets out of the blister pack until ready to use.
+Advise patients not to take the OJEMDA tablets out of the blister card until ready to use.

 Discard the bottle (including any unused portion) and syringe after dosing.